salvatorecurello/Simple_VPR_codebase/README.md

 # Simple_VPR_codebase

-This repository serves as a starting point to implement a VPR (Visual Place Recognition) pipeline.
-It allows you to train a simple
-ResNet-18 on the GSV dataset.
+This repository serves as a starting point to implement a VPR pipeline.
+It allows you to train a simple ResNet-18 on the GSV dataset.
 It relies on the [pytorch_metric_learning](https://kevinmusgrave.github.io/pytorch-metric-learning/) library.